- February 23, 2017

 - The gameplay mechanics of controlling multiple characters simultaneously provide a challenging and engaging puzzle experience.

-- The portrayal of dissociative identity disorder (DID) is harmful and misleading, perpetuating negative stereotypes about mental illness.
+- The portrayal of dissociative identity disorder (DID) is harmful and stigmatizing, perpetuating misconceptions about the condition.

-- The writing and dialogue are poorly executed, detracting from the overall narrative and immersion in the game.
+- The writing and dialogue are poorly executed, often feeling forced and lacking depth, which undermines the narrative.

 “The story is gripping and its music is nice too.”